 Day in the Country

-The event, held by the staff and residents of the school, is to give families, former students and friends a chance to visit and tour the campus.
-The school trains young, mildly retarded adults to eventually live, with little supervision, on their own.
+A Day in the Country is held annually by staff and residents of the school to give families, friends and former residents a chance to visit and tour the campus.
+The school trains young mildly retarded adults to eventually live, with little supervision, on their own.

-The Kuwayes, a part of PHFS, promotes goodwill and educates the community about the opportunities available at the Zuni facility.
+Supporting the school is the Kuwaye Steering Committee, a part of the facility, that under the direction of Dubinsky, promotes goodwill and educates the community about opportunities available at the Zuni facility.